High-Protein Overnight Oats

 Hey friend!
-I’ve got this amazing recipe for you – High-Protein Overnight Oats – and let me tell you, it’s not just delicious, but also super healthy and incredibly easy to make!
+I’ve got this amazing recipe for you – High-Protein Overnight Oats – and it’s not just delicious, it’s a high-protein breakfast that’s incredibly easy to make!

-And guess what?
-You can totally customize this recipe to suit your taste.
-Switch up the protein powder flavors or use your favorite type of milk – the possibilities are endless.
+Feel free to customize this recipe too… Switch up the protein powder flavors or use your favorite type of milk – the possibilities are endless.

 - 1 teaspoon vanilla extract